michaeljaggers/travel-react-component/README.md

-# Travel React Component Card
+# Insurance React Component Card
-Quick implementation of a component used in a travel application rendering a responsive card.
+Quick implementation of a component used in an insurance application rendering responsive cards.